 In the USA, PRO's are organizations that oversee music license fees for most artists.
 Bars as well as venues must pay PRO's for a license to offer karaoke at the establishment.
 Based on a venue’s square footage and other factors like if it is a single unit versus multiple unit operation, the number of nights karaoke is run, PRO's will calculate your license fee.

 There are 4 big names in the PROs world: Broadcast Music Inc. (BMI), American Society of Composers, Authors and Publishers (ASCAP), Society of European Stage Authors and Composers (SESAC), and Global Music Rights (GMR).
 Each PRO represents different artists, and you can check this information out on their websites.
-You will need to decide if you need only one PRO or several of them.
+If you are using a karaoke software with a large song selection like Singa, you will need all 4 of them.

 Is karaoke expensive for bars and venues then?